Chobe National Park

-• The Chobe River front area in the north-east
+• Chobe River front area in the north-east

-• the Okavavango like Linyanti Swamps in the north-west
+• Okavavango like Linyanti Swamps in the north-west and

-The Chobe riverfront is undoubtedly the most popular part of the park.
+The Chobe riverfront is undoubtedly the most popular part of the park to catch a glimpse of a wide range of animals.

 The river forms the reserves northern boundary as well as the international boundary with Namibia.

-The Chobe elephant make seasonal movements of up to 200 km from the Chobe and Linyanti rivers, where they congregate in the dry season, to the pans in the southeast of the park, to which they move during the rainy season.
+The Chobe National Park elephant make seasonal movements of up to 200 kilometers from the Chobe and Linyanti rivers where they congregate in the dry season.

 The unmistakable signs that this is elephant territory can be seen when you drive along the Chobe river.